franzbu/EnhancedSpaces.spoon/README.md

 It is also possible to use popup menus for these features; more in the section [Additional Features - Popup Menus](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#popup-menus)

 ## Keyboard Shortcuts
-You can use the Control (`ctrl`) - in case you're interested in an elegant alternative in the form of a hyper key, see section [Hyper Key](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#hyper-key) below - and the `s` keys to cycle through your mSpaces.
+You can use the Control (`ctrl`) - in case you're interested in an elegant alternative in the form of a hyper key, see section [Notes - Hyper Key](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#hyper-key) below - and the `s` keys to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
 To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).

 The lines below represent the default setup, and you don't need to add them to your `init.lua` unless you want to apply changes: